Estimating Earth's Temperature Response with Transformed and Augmented OLS: Theoretical Framework: Cointegration and Multicointegration

 \subsection{Cointegration}

-As discussed previously, standard statistical methods do not work if the underlying time series are integrated processes.
-To be more precise, a time series $\left\{ x_{t}\right\} $ is integrated if it can be represented as the sum of an independently and identically distributed (i.i.d.) sequence $ \left\{ u_{t}: Eu_{t}=0 \right\} $ :
+We now formalize the statistical framework sketched in the introduction, beginning with the definition of integrated processes.
+In the simplest setting, a time series $\left\{ x_{t}\right\} $ is integrated if it can be represented as the sum of an independently and identically distributed (i.i.d.) sequence $\left\{ u_{t}: \mathrm{E}u_{t}=0 \right\} $

-for all $t=1,\ldots,T$ where $T$ is the length of the time series.
+for all $t=1,\ldots,T$, where $T$ is the length of the time series.
 In this formulation, $x_{t}$ represents a \textquotedblleft random walk,\textquotedblright\ where each new value is the accumulation of all previous shocks $\left\{ u_{t} \right\}.$ It is clear that the variance of $ x_{t}$ grows with $t,$ and the process is hence non-stationary.
 Intuitively, the process does not revert to a fixed mean; instead, it tends to wander away from its current position, as the impact of every historical shock is permanent.

-More generally, the zero-mean shocks $\left\{ u_{t}\right\} $ can be correlated over time, in which case, we obtain a general integrated process.
-Since there is only one summation involved in the definition of $x_{t}$, such a process is called integrated of order one, and we denote this as $ x_{t}\thicksim I(1)$.
-On the other hand, we write $u_{t}\thicksim I(0)$ to signify that it is not integrated.
+More generally, the zero-mean shocks $\left\{ u_{t}\right\} $ can be correlated over time, in which case we obtain a general integrated process.
+Since there is only one summation involved in the definition of $x_t$, such a process is called integrated of order one, and we denote this as $ x_{t}\sim I(1)$.
+An $I(1)$ process is also referred to as a unit root process, as its autoregressive representation contains a root equal to one.
+On the other hand, we write $u_{t}\sim I(0)$ to signify that it is not integrated.
 An $I(0)$ process has a fixed mean and variance and is called stationary; it tends to revert to its mean over time.

 If two time series are individually $I(1)$ processes, but their linear combination is an $I(0)$ process, then they are cointegrated.
 As an example, consider the time series of personal income ($x_{t}$) and consumption expenditure ($y_{t}$).
-While both series are driven by stochastic shocks---rendering them non-stationary and prone to persistent wandering---they are bound together by a long-run budget constraint.
+Both series are affected by stochastic shocks, making them non-stationary.
+However, they remain tied together by a long-run budget constraint.
 If there exists a coefficient $\beta$ such that $y_{t}-\beta x_{t}$ is stationary, then the two series are cointegrated.
-This directly implies a long-run equilibrium relationship despite short-term fluctuations.
-Mathematically, we express this as:
+This directly implies a long-run equilibrium relationship despite short-term fluctuations:

 where $e_{t}$ is a stationary $I(0)$ error term with a constant mean and finite variance.